MahmoudAmgad88/Mlflow-Tutorial/README.md

 ## 1.1 Following setps involved to setup MLFlow on GCP:
 * Create a PostgreSQL DB for storing model metadata.
 ** from SQL>>Create an instance>>Create a PostgreSQL instance>>Choose a configuration to start with(Development)) >> Customize your instance>>Connections(privet IP (Default))
-* Create a Google Cloud Storage Bucket for storing artifacts.
+* Create a Google Cloud Storage Bucket for storing artifacts.  ** from Cloud Storage >> Create a bucket >>Pick a globally unique, permanent name(mlflow-artifacts-s
+)
 * Create a Compute Engine instance to install MLFlow and run the MLFlow server
 * SSH into Compute machine using the UI and run following commands:
 * sudo apt update